 What are International Bonds?

 International bonds are bonds issued by a country or company that is not domestic for the investor.
-The international bond market is quickly expanding as companies continue to look for the cheapest way to borrow.
+The international bond market is quickly expanding as companies continue to look for the cheapest way to borrow money.
 By issuing debt on an international scale, a company can reach more investors.
-It also potentially help decrease regulatory constraints.
+It also potentially helps decrease regulatory constraints.

 - The three categories of international bonds are domestic bonds, Eurobonds, and foreign bonds.

 - Under dollar-denominated bonds, there are Yankee bonds and Eurodollar bonds.

 - Non-dollar denominated bonds are sold and traded in domestic markets, foreign markets, and Euro markets.

 There are three general categories for international bonds: domestic, euro, and foreign.
 The categories are based on the country (domicile) of the issuer, the country of the investor, and the currencies used.

 - Domestic bonds: Issued, underwritten and then traded with the currency and regulations of the borrower’s country.